Redocly/redocly-cli/docs/guides/migrate-from-redoc-cli.md

 This generates a zero-dependency HTML file with your docs in, named `redoc-static.html` by default.

-### Bundle OpenAPI description
+### Bundle OpenAPI definition

-If you have your OpenAPI description split between multiple files, replace `redoc-cli bundle` with `redocly bundle`:
+If you have your OpenAPI definition split between multiple files, replace `redoc-cli bundle` with `redocly bundle`:

 ```
 redocly bundle openapi.yaml -o all-in-one.yaml